c-hudson/muddler/README.md

    Arrow Right & Left : Move one character in the buffer Arrow Up and Down  : Cycle to the next connected world.
-   Escape-w           : Move to next active world Control-w          : Delete previous word
-   Control-P          : Move down in the keyboard history Control-N          : Move up in the keyboard history Tab                : Move forward one screen full of text if the world is
+   Escape-w           : Move to next active world Control-w          : Delete previous word [console only] Control-P          : Move down in the keyboard history Control-N          : Move up in the keyboard history Tab                : Move forward one screen full of text if the world is